yibingshi418/yibingshi418.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in **Theoretical and Applied Linguistics** at the **University of Cambridge**.
+I recently received my Ph.D. degree in **Theoretical and Applied Linguistics** at the **University of Cambridge**.
 My doctoral research investigates tone and tone sandhi in the Xiangshan variety of Northern Wu Chinese, combining detailed phonetic documentation with quantitative methods such as machine-learning–based clustering, and presented a diachronically-based theoretical model of tone sandhi in Xiangshan and other Northern Wu varieties.

 My broader research interests include: